evetro/react-tippy/README.md

 ## Browser support

+TODO: Investigate browser support compability further.

+**NB: This package does not support Internet Explorer or Opera Mini, nor does it support any browser version which has no implementation for the array methods `Array.prototype.find` and `Array.prototype.findIndex`.** In short, if your web browser version is fairly recent (before 01/01/2017 to give one concrete example), you should have no prototype issues.

 Tippy gracefully degrades on older browsers (and with JavaScript disabled) by using the browser's default title tooltip.

 If you want to support older browsers, please add `polyfill` by yourself.